GentryGibson/my-digital-garden/_notes/Books/Humankind by Rutger Bregman.md

 ### 🎨 Impressions
 I have some mixed thoughts about this book.
 It is well-written and entertaining but I am half-convinced of the author's message.

+The message of the book is good although I do not think it can be applied in a country or society that's in too deep in cynicism that its people are in a borderline learned helplessness state.

 I do like how the author debunks many of the stories that exemplify the Veneer Theory.
+This theory states that humans revert back to their savage roots when there is a crisis.
+The author argues against this by sharing stories per chapter.

+The first story in the book is about a real-life Lord of the Flies scenario but it did not go down the same way as the novel.

+The succeeding chapters follow the same format: share a story that perpetuates the Veneer Theory and then show how it wasn't the case.
+It may seem repetitive but the author managed to make it engaging and leaves you flipping through to know why.

 ### ☘ How the Book Changed Me
+The book made me think a lot on how I perceived things.
-In some way, the book made me a little less cynical.
+In some way, it made me a little less cynical.

 When the author equated being cynical with being lazy and not taking responsibility, it felt like I found a some sort of missing link.
 "Are there some examples to support that claim?"
 I said to myself as I read that passage.